 November 9–December 1/2019 | WORLD PREMIERE

-A turbulent rock romance set in a 1960s Juvie Hall, Love in Hate Nation uses classic “bad girl” movies as the inspiration for the story of a changing America.
+A turbulent rock romance set in a 1960s Juvie Hall, Love in Hate Nation uses classic “bad girl” movies as the inspiration for the story of young people caught between eras of a changing America.
 Sixteen-year old Susannah Son is carted off to the National Reformatory for Girls to get her head put on straight.
-There she meets the aggressively incorrigible Sheila Nail, and a relationship forms which leads to an all-out “revolution in the institution.”
-Girl Group Wall of Sound harmonies are filtered through a punk rock spirit in this raucous and romantic new musical.
+There she meets the aggressively incorrigible Sheila Nail, and a relationship forms which leads to an all-out “revolution in the institution” as they attempt to break out of the boxes society has created around them.
+Girl Group Wall of Sound harmonies are filtered through a punk rock spirit in this rebellious and romantic new musical.

 By William Shakespeare